Prasun3003/ai-remote-interview/README.md

 - Go to your [Convex Dashboard](https://dashboard.convex.dev)
 - Navigate to Settings → Environment Variables
 - Add the Clerk JWT Signing Key as an environment variable (Convex will automatically use it)

+### OpenAI API Setup (for AI Problem Generation)

+1. Get your OpenAI API key from [OpenAI Platform](https://platform.openai.com/api-keys)
+2. Add it to your Convex environment variables:
+   - Go to [Convex Dashboard](https://dashboard.convex.dev) → Settings → Environment Variables
+   - Add `OPENAI_API_KEY` with your API key value
+3. The AI problem generation feature will use `gpt-4o-mini` model (cost-effective)

+### New Features

+#### 🤖 AI Problem Generation
+- Generate coding problems automatically using AI
+- Customize difficulty (Easy, Medium, Hard)
+- Specify category and topics
+- Problems include examples, constraints, starter code, and hints

+#### 📚 Problem Library
+- Manage your coding problems
+- View all problems you've created
+- Delete problems you no longer need
+- Filter by difficulty and category

+#### 🎯 Interview Problem Assignment
+- Assign problems to interviews when scheduling
+- Select multiple problems per interview
+- Problems are linked to interviews for easy access during the interview

 ### Run the app